 Rappers in search of some chunky sample based beats could do a lot worse than bring Rich Harrison in from the cold.
 Dude had a great run in the mid 00s but seems to have dropped off the radar somewhat.
 Probably still spending that 'Crazy In Love' money.

-A UK rapper (preferably one of the ones I like) needs to sample the "rap with a British accent" line off Ghostface's 'Mighty Healthy'.
+A UK rapper (preferably one of the ones I like) needs to sample the "rap with a British accent" line off Ghostface's 'We Made It'.
 Its begging to be used.
-There's even an acapella on the 12" for god's sake.
 Loop that up like Swizz Beatz was doing with all those Jay Z vocals 10 years ago and you're golden.

 Someone needs to make a track using the piano from Ray Keith's iconic jungle track 'Terrorist' (yes, I know he sampled it from 'Nightporter' by Japan).
 Sample the bassline as well if you're feeling brave.
 Get the drums right and you've got a classic on your hands.
 You're welcome.